Emergency Rent Loans Piggy Bank Floating on Raft in the Water

 COVID-19 CARES Act

 When President Trump signed the CARES Act on March 27, 2020, part of the Act contained protections for renters who live in buildings backed by federally insured mortgages.
 In these cases, there is a 120-day eviction moratorium for those unable to pay rent.
 As of now, this moratorium lasts until the end of July.
-This means you should not be charged late fees, penalties, or face eviction if you are unable to pay your rent at this time.
-You can learn more about COVID-related rental relief here.

 Consider Rent Assistance